revl/vcf_scanner/README.md

             return vcf_scanner.feed(buffer, bytes_read);
         };

-4. Implement a function that repeatedly feeds the parser until the current token is completely parsed.
+4. Implement a function to check the result of parsing a token and call the above function until the token is completely parsed.

         auto parse_to_completion = [&](VCF_parsing_event pe) {
             while (pe == VCF_parsing_event::need_more_data)